pflooky/data-caterer-example/README.md

 This repo contains example Java and Scala API usage for Data Caterer.

-Paid version includes the following:

-- Ability to generate data from just defining data connections or schema example
-- Delete generated records

 ## How

 Can follow detailed documentation found [here](https://pflooky.github.io/data-caterer-docs/setup/) for more details.